NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 ### Update your bootstrap stack<a name="bootstrapping-env-when-update"></a>

-Periodically, the CDK team will update the bootstrap template to a new version\.
-When this happens, we recommend that you update your bootstrap stack\.
-If you haven’t customized the bootstrapping process, you can update your bootstrap stack by following the same steps that you took to originally bootstrap your environment\.
-For more information, see [Bootstrap template version history](#bootstrap-template-history)\.
+Periodically, the CDK team will update the bootstrap template to a new version.
+When this happens, we recommend that you update your bootstrap stack.
+If you haven’t customized the bootstrapping process, you can update your bootstrap stack by following the same steps that you took to originally bootstrap your environment.
+For more information, see [Bootstrap template version history](#bootstrap-template-history).

 ## Default resources created during bootstrapping<a name="bootstrapping-env-default"></a>

 ### IAM roles created during bootstrapping<a name="bootstrapping-env-roles"></a>

-By default, bootstrapping provisions the following AWS Identity and Access Management \(IAM\) roles in your environment:
+By default, bootstrapping provisions the following AWS Identity and Access Management (IAM) roles in your environment:
 + `CloudFormationExecutionRole`
 + `DeploymentActionRole`
 + `FilePublishingRole`